YxxgSxxl/vue3-weatherapp/README.md

 ## Further informations
 - VueJS 3 used with webpack.

 - SCSS and normalize.css used.

+- This app is responsive.

 ## Project setup
 ```